wolftype/versor/README.md

 TROUBLESHOOTING
 ---

+* You may need to install Glew on newer macs.
+Best way to do this is with brew:

+    brew install glew

 * You'll need C++11 support on your compiler (See makefile notes below).
 For C++11 you'll want clang 3.2 (mac) or above or gcc 4.7 or above (linux).
 * Alternatively an earlier version of Versor is available at [github.com/wolftype/versor_1.0.git](https://github.com/wolftype/versor_1.0.git)